VzBoT3D/VzBoT-Vz330/Build guide-manual/Mellow Kit/README.md

 ## [Z complete system (pdf manual here)](/Assemblies%20BOM%20and%20STL/Z%20complete%20system%20-%20Aluminum)
 <img width="709" alt="image" src="https://user-images.githubusercontent.com/37383368/210116113-fcefb1c3-d0aa-4042-86ad-bc0f0d15b7de.png">

 (Cable chain is missing/not included in the beta kits.
-Some people prefer a ombilical chord with wire sleeve/loom.
+Some people prefer a umbilical chord with wire sleeve/loom.
 If you wish to buy a chain, get a 10x10 chain with the end joints here or similar https://s.click.aliexpress.com/e/_DDGBfvz.
 One end bolts to frame with M3 tnuts and bolts and the other end bolts to the printed mount on the bed support plate)

-(some cusotmers reported missing bed silicon spacers in their kit.
+(some customers reported missing bed silicon spacers in their kit.
 Kit comes with clear translucent spacers, but i recommend black silicon spacers.
 Check in the bom for link.
 We will try to fix this on the next kits.
-If you buy the black spacers, you can use a big metal washer 20mm between spacer and heatbed)
+If you buy the black spacers, you can use a big metal washer 20mm between spacer and heat bed)

 - [Bed level adjustment knobs](https://github.com/VzBoT3D/VzBoT-Vz330/blob/master/Assemblies%20BOM%20and%20STL/Z%20complete%20system%20-%20Aluminum/STLs/Bed%20level%20adjustment%20knobs%20.stl)
-- (For chain mount, if your bed support plate dont have the 2 M3 holes/thread in the back please use chain mount option2)
+- (For chain mount, if your bed support plate don’t have the 2 M3 holes/thread in the back please use chain mount option2)
 - [Z-chain mount](https://github.com/VzBoT3D/VzBoT-Vz330/blob/master/Assemblies%20BOM%20and%20STL/Z%20complete%20system%20-%20Aluminum/STLs/Z-chain%20mount.stl)
 - [Z-chain mount option2](https://github.com/VzBoT3D/VzBoT-Vz330/blob/master/Assemblies%20BOM%20and%20STL/Z%20complete%20system%20-%20Aluminum/STLs/Z-chain%20mount%20option2.stl)
 - [Z-chain mount option2-spacer](https://github.com/VzBoT3D/VzBoT-Vz330/blob/master/Assemblies%20BOM%20and%20STL/Z%20complete%20system%20-%20Aluminum/STLs/Z-chain%20mount%20option2-spacer.stl)